Myoth13/Myoth13/README.md

-- 👋 Hi, I’m @Myoth13
+- 👋 Hi, I’m Anna
-- 👀 I’m interested in health science
+- 👀 I’m passionate about Data Science and Bayesian Statistics
-- 🌱 I’m currently learning statistics
+- 🌱 I’m currently learning python and R
-- 💞️ I’m looking to collaborate on epidemiological research project
+- 💞️ I’m looking to collaborate on any research projects
-- 📫 myoth13_at_gmail
+- 📫 myoth13 (gmail), @Myothmyoth (telegram0

 <!---